 Multiple tests confirmed what we feared.
 We were referred to a fertility specialist.
 So we decided to just tell our parents.
 They were SO supportive and we felt a little weight lifted off of our shoulders that we weren’t going through this alone.
 What can you do for male factor?
 NOT MUCH.
-Since…. his hormones are perfect.
-His physical anatomy is perfect.
+Since…. his hormones are perfectly normal.
+His physical anatomy is perfectly normal.
 Everything checked out.
 “Idiopathic”.
-Which means… we have no idea why this is.
-It’s pretty much that his system doesn’t work that great.
+Which means… we have no idea why this is happening.
+It pretty much means that his system doesn’t work that great.
 Fine.
 So the “google queen” that I am… researched… and researched.. and researched until I found something that may help him.
 Fertility vitamins.

 So quick background.
-You have sperm count which is self explanatory.
+You have sperm count which is amount of sperm.
 You have sperm motility which is the direction they move and if they are actually moving, which is supposed to be in a forward motion.
 You have sperm morphology which is the shape of the sperm.
 Those are the basics.
-I won’t bore you with anything more.
 All 3 were going to be an obstacle.
 Lucky us.
 The vitamins claimed to help count and motility after 3 months.
 So lets try it.

-Longer story short, the motility increased substantially.
-But that was it.
+Longer story short, the motility increased substantially…but that was it.
 So the fertility specialist said that we could try an IUI before moving onto the big scary IVF.
 IUI is “intrauterine insemination”.
-IUI is giving the sperm a head start by placing them directly in the uterus (they still had a lot of work to do).
+IUI is giving the sperm a head start by placing them directly in the uterus with a catheter (they still had a lot of work to do).
 That’s all.
 Not getting into specifics there either but feel free to ask me if you’re interested!
 So lets start right?
 Well, after vials of blood taken from me and an HSG procedure (to make sure my tubes were open) I checked out perfect.
 So we are candidates.
-Cool.

 So, first cycle fails.
 Well no surprise there… given the less than 10% shot we were given with the numbers we had, right?
 No surprise, but complete devastation anyway.
 The doctor said we can try 1 more before moving onto IVF.
 IVF?
 I don’t want to do that.
 Why should we have to do that?
 WE.
 ARE.
 SO.
 YOUNG.
 THOUGH.
 So, we decide we might as well try 1 more.
 Hey, if it works, we don’t have to spend 20k on IVF.
 But… less than 10% chance.

 A lot of people we told, told us to not tell anyone about our journey.
 “What’s the point?
 You got pregnant.”
-I was so afraid people were going to judge Aaron.
-Think less of him.
+I was so afraid people were going to judge Aaron…think less of him.
 But you know what?
-If they do, F*** you.
 Aaron is one of the strongest men I know.
 HE doesn’t care and HE isn’t embarrassed.
 What for?
 For something so unfortunately common?
 Why would I be afraid to tell anyone?
 This baby, that I have inside my womb, is a miracle to us.
 Less than 10% chance and this baby defied the odds.
 My little miracle.

 People are going to wonder why we didn’t tell them.
 The answer is that it wasn’t the right time.
 It has been SO difficult to talk about at times and you have to understand that.
 This isn’t something you just explain over the phone.
 It’s sensitive.
 It’s emotional.
 Quite honestly, it’s none of anyone’s business.
 SO many people go through this.
 EVEN.
 IF.
 THEY.
 ARE.
 YOUNG.
 You just wouldn’t know it because many people choose not to discuss it.
 Well, I’m done hiding it.

 Do you want to know why?
 Before we got pregnant… the million dollar question was “When are you going to have a baaaaaby?”.
-I know people mean no harm… but they cause SO MUCH of it without realizing.
+I know people mean no harm… but they cause SO MUCH of it without realizing it.
 You don’t know what people are going through.
 Not everyone sneezes and gets pregnant.
 It’s not that easy for everyone.
-When someone asked me that, it was like taking a knife and stabbing me in the heart… because I never knew the answer to that question.
+When someone asked me when we were having a baby, it was like taking a knife and stabbing me in the heart… because I never knew the answer to that question.
 I consider ourselves the lucky ones… who did get to conceive.
 For many, it takes YEARS.
 For some, it never happens at all.

 Now, since I am finally pregnant… just 17 weeks I might add… people are asking me about when we are going to have our SECOND CHILD.
 IT NEVER ENDS.
 The answer to that is the same.
 I don’t KNOW.
 There may never be a second.
 We are SO blessed to have conceived our first child… who isn’t even half way done cookin’ yet.
 That question still hits a nerve.
 Of course I would love a big family.
 Will I get one?
 Who knows?
 But THAT isn’t a question to ask someone.
 So I hope this opens your eyes.
 Infertility can affect your life whether you are young or old.
 Whether you have had a child before or not.
 There isn’t an “okay” time to ask this question to someone.
 So next time you want to ask someone a question that is NOT your business, I hope you think about this blog post.
 If you find that one day you are having fertility issues, you are NOT alone even if you think you are.
 You aren’t.
 Not even close.